Skip to content

 “Even though you’re a good fighter because you don’t draw big crowds’ people don’t want to fight you.
 They don’t have to because you don’t put bums on seats.
 But if you put butts on the seats, it’s different.

-“If he lives in London and everybody likes him (like Joshua) then they pull the seats up ‘cos he’s going to knock people out’.
+“If he lives in London and everybody likes him, then they pull the seats up ‘cos he’s going to knock people out’.
 It’s not going to be a fight that isn’t no good.

 HEAVYWEIGHTS